shrilaxmihegde/Product_Sales_Analysis/README.md

    * Develop a future slaes prediction model with LinearRegression and RandomForest Classifier.

-7. Define / Outline future enahancement for making this data pipeleine end to end automated.
+7. Define / Outline future enahancement for making this data pipline end to end automated.